hajle/bluestarfish-decap/src/content/country/en/cambodia.md

 description: Cambodia, magical and mysterious, is a country with a fascinating history, mystical charm and beautiful landscapes.
 seo:
-  seosubtitle: Cambodia, magical and mysterious, is a country with a fascinating
+  seoDesc: Cambodia, magical and mysterious, is a country with a fascinating
     history, mystical charm and beautiful landscapes.
-  seotitle: Cambodia
+  seoTitle: Cambodia
 intro: Cambodia, magical and mysterious, is a country with a fascinating history, mystical charm and beautiful landscapes.
 ---

 Cambodia is a country full of contrasts, from the majestic temples of Angkor Wat, through the historic streets of Phnom Penh, to the picturesque coast in Sihanoukville.
 Cambodia's rich history and culture, combined with its wildlife, make the country an ideal destination for any traveler.

 &nbsp;